adrido/minetest-mapper-cpp/doc/manual.rst

 	--output <image-file-name.png> \
 	--colors <filename>

-Or the colors.txt file must be installed in a location where minetestmapper will find it.
+Or copy the colors.txt to a location where minetestmapper will automatically find it.
 A colors.txt file (named ``colors.txt``, in lowercase) in the world's directory will certainly be found.
-Depending on the system and the configuration, other locations are available.
+Depending on the system and the configuration, a number of other locations are searched as well.
 Use the following command to find out which:

 ::